Jawaharlal Nehru University sedition row: Arrests and criticism

 Four days after the initial event, the Delhi Police arrested JNUSU president Kanhaiya Kumar on charges of sedition and criminal conspiracy, under section 124 of the Indian Penal Code dating back to 1860.
 Five other students, Umar Khalid, Anirban Bhattacharya, Rama Naga, Anant Prakash and Ashutosh Kumar, went into hiding after the arrest of Kanhaiya Kumar, and returned 10 days later.
 Umar Khalid and Anirban Bhattacharya surrendered to the police and were taken into custody.
 The other three students did not surrender but said that they were open to questioning by police when needed.

 The arrest and the use of the sedition law were heavily criticized as being a suppression of political dissent.
 The law that Kumar was arrested under had been enacted in 1870, and used by the British colonial government to suppress the Indian independence movement; it was upheld only rarely in Indian courts.
 University teachers criticised the arrest as being an "excessive police action".
 JNU students formed a human chain, demanding that sedition charges against Kanhaiya Kumar be dropped.
-Human rights organization Amnesty India said Kumar's arrest and the charges against him were "uncalled for" and "India's sedition law contrary to international standards on freedom of expression must be repealed."
+Human rights organisation Amnesty International India said Kumar's arrest and the charges against him were "uncalled for" and "India's sedition law contrary to international standards on freedom of expression must be repealed."